Rochelle Kulei Nielsen

 Rochelle Kulei Nielsen | What Your White Mama Didn’t Teach You About Indians

-The North View Gallery is excited to present a new exhibition by artist Rochelle Kulei Nielsen.
-Nielsen’s work embraces her Native identity and the contemporary world of which she is very much a part.
-Her work reflects the craftsmanship, storytelling, and traditional materials that are integral parts of Indigenous cultures.
-Nielsen was also raised in an urban lifestyle and thus has been influenced by the materials and context of urban settler colonialism.
-Her work intertwines Native craftsmanship with contemporary materials that are essential for her to understand her identity, living in a colonized Eurocentric world.
+The North View Gallery is pleased to present a new exhibition by artist Rochelle Kulei Nielsen.
+Nielsen’s work embraces her Native identity, honoring the craftsmanship, storytelling, and traditional materials that are integral elements of Indigenous cultures, while also influenced by the materials and context of urban settler colonialism.
+Her work intertwines Native craftsmanship with contemporary materials in a way that informs her understanding of her own identity in a colonized, Eurocentric world.
+In 2021, Nielsen was selected as the 2nd Annual Portland Community College Artist in Residence, a program founded by former PCC President Mark Mitsui.
+Some of the work in this exhibition was made in the context of this innovative residency program.

 About the Artist